 Working with selenium and vitamin C, vitamin E helps increase arterial elasticity, lower blood pressure, and prevent heart disease.

 Vitamin E helps to prevent free radicals from oxygenating cholesterol.
 Because cholesterol only adheres to blood vessels when oxidized, eating sunflower microgreens can lower the risk of developing blocked arteries and reduce heart attack or stroke risk.

 Sunflower microgreens also provide a dose of vitamin K, contributing about 50% of the recommended daily allowance.

 Vitamin K is vital in cardiovascular health, strengthening bones and teeth, and preventing osteoporosis.

 Sunflower microgreens nutrition also includes a rich supply of minerals that are key in any healthy diet, including calcium, iron, potassium, selenium, zinc, magnesium, and phosphorus.

-Sunflower microgreens are an excellent source of calcium, with one serving containing approximately 2% of a person’s daily calcium needs.
+Sunflower microgreens are an excellent source of calcium, with one serving containing approximately 3% of a person’s daily calcium needs.
 One hundred grams of sunflower shoots contain 13% of the DV%.

 As you know, your body requires calcium to build and maintain strong, healthy bones.
 Also, the body’s nerves, muscles, and heart need calcium.